huawei-noah/HEBO/README.md

 instead maintain a belief distribution over dynamics, and evaluate/optimize policy through biased sampling from the belief.
 The sampling procedure, biased towards pessimism, is derived based on an alternating Markov game formulation of offline RL.
-We formally show that the biased sampling naturally induces an updated dynamics belief with policy-dependent reweighting factor, termed \emph{Pessimism-Modulated Dynamics Belief}.
+We formally show that the biased sampling naturally induces an updated dynamics belief with policy-dependent reweighting factor, termed *Pessimism-Modulated Dynamics Belief*.
 To improve policy, we devise an iterative regularized policy optimization algorithm for the game, with guarantee of monotonous improvement under certain condition.
 To make practical, we further devise an offline RL algorithm to approximately find the solution.
 Empirical results show that the proposed approach achieves state-of-the-art performance on a wide range of benchmark tasks.